-Except for IRI filtered slopes, you can save the filtered profile by clicking the Save button.
+Except for IRI filtered slopes, you can save the filtered profile by clicking the Save button below the Filter button.
 The filtered profiles will then be stored in the project file with a default filename.
 The default filtered filenames are original file name - tag name.
 Tag names are added depending on the filter type as follows:

-- ▶ Butterworth Band-pass BWBP
+- Butterworth Band-pass BWBP

-- ▶ Butterworth Low-pass BWLP
+- Butterworth Low-pass BWLP

 - ▶ Butterworth High-pass BWHP

 - Moving Average Band-pass MABP

-- ► Moving Average Low-pass MALP
+- Moving Average Low-pass MALP

 - ▶ Moving Average High-pass MAHP

 IRI-filtered slope results can not be saved since they are "slope" values instead of profile elevations.
-They may be exported in future versions.